 Irshad Manji is a Canadian journalist, television producer, scholar, feminist, and activist for LGBTQ and Muslim communities.
-Manji calls for reasonable debate concerning the progressive interpretation of scripture rather than a single preemptive mandate that is only enforceable through intimidation, intolerance, and violence.
+Manji called for reasonable debate concerning the progressive interpretation of scripture rather than a single preemptive mandate that is only enforceable through intimidation and violence.
 Her openness concerning her orientation, refusal to back down despite multiple death threats, and willingness to engage in dialogue have made her an icon in the LGBTQ Muslim community.

 It was during her time with QT that Manji began formulating her ideas on the reform of Islam, including her condemnation of human rights violations perpetrated in the name of the Qur’an and the manipulation of religion for terrorist purposes.
 She advocated for a return to ijtihad, the Islamic tradition of independent thinking, including an acknowledgement that the Qur’an gives women the right to think for themselves.
 Manji called for reinterpretation, not rewriting, of the sacred text, and created Project Ijtihad, a charitable organization that promotes positive views of Islam along with acceptance of diversity.